 Safety and Security

 Demonstrations are common in metropolitan Buenos Aires and occur in other major cities as well.
-Protesters on occasion block streets, highways, and major intersections, causing traffic jams and delaying travel.
+Protesters often block streets, highways, and major intersections, causing traffic jams and delaying travel.
 While demonstrations are usually nonviolent, some individuals break from larger groups and sometimes seek confrontation with the police and vandalize private property.
-Groups occasionally protest in front of the U.S. Embassy and U.S.-affiliated businesses.
-U.S. citizens should take common-sense precautions and avoid gatherings or any other event where crowds congregate to protest.
-Information about the location of possible demonstrations is available from a variety of sources, including the local media.
+U.S. citizens should take common-sense precautions and avoid any event where crowds congregate to protest.

 Public transportation is generally reliable and safe.
 The preferred option for travel within Buenos Aires and other major cities is by radio taxi or "remise" (private car with driver).
-The best way to obtain safe taxis and remises is to call for one or go to an established stand, rather than hailing one on the street.
-Hotels, restaurants, and other businesses can order remises or radio taxis, or provide phone numbers for such services.
 Passengers on buses, trains, and the subway should be alert for pickpockets, especially during rush hours.
-Passengers should also be aware that these forms of transport are sometimes interrupted by strikes or work stoppages.
-There have been accidents involving inter-urban trains in Buenos Aires in recent years resulting in passenger injuries and deaths.
 Inter-urban passenger train service has been largely replaced by bus and plane service as a feasible and reliable option for most travelers.

-CRIME: Most U.S. citizens visit Argentina without incident.
-Nevertheless, street crime in the larger cities, especially greater Buenos Aires, Rosario and Mendoza, is a constant problem for residents and visitors alike.
-As in any big city, visitors to Buenos Aires and popular tourist destinations should be alert to muggers, pickpockets, scam artists, and purse-snatchers on the street, in hotel lobbies, at bus and train stations, and in cruise ship ports.
-Be careful in San Telmo, an older traditional neighborhood specializing in antique stores, Recoleta, and La Boca (home to the famous “Caminito” street and “Boca Juniors” soccer stadium) in Buenos Aires, where violent robberies have been occurring with increasing frequency.
-While crime can occur at all times of day, tourists who go to La Boca should limit their visits to the designated tourist street during daylight hours only.
+CRIME: Street crime in the larger cities, especially greater Buenos Aires, Rosario and Mendoza, is a constant problem for residents and visitors alike.
+As in any big city, visitors to Buenos Aires and popular tourist destinations should be alert to muggers, pickpockets, scam artists, and purse-snatchers on the street, in restaurants, in hotel lobbies, at bus and train stations, and in cruise ship ports.
+Be careful in San Telmo, an older traditional neighborhood specializing in antique stores, Recoleta, and La Boca neighborhood (home to the famous “Caminito” street and “Boca Juniors” soccer stadium) in Buenos Aires, where violent robberies occur with increasing frequency.
+While crime occurs at all times of day, tourists who go to La Boca should limit their visits to the designated tourist street during daylight hours only.
 Visitors should be aware that “villas” or shanty towns are present throughout Buenos Aires and other major cities, even in tourist zones, and should avoid entering these areas.

 Along with conventional muggings, "express kidnappings" occur.
-Victims are grabbed off of the street or stopped in mobile vehicle road blocks based on their appearance and vulnerability.
+Victims are grabbed off of the street or are stopped in mobile vehicle road blocks based on their appearance and vulnerability.
 In some scenarios, they are forced to withdraw as much money as possible from ATM machines, and then their family or co-workers are contacted and told to deliver all the cash that they have on hand or can gather in a couple of hours.
 Once the ransom is paid, the victim is usually quickly released unharmed.
 There have been some foreign victims of express kidnappings.
 Visitors are particularly advised not to let children and adolescents travel alone.
-Virtual kidnappings (fake telephone kidnappings) are common.
-Criminals use stolen phones or otherwise obtained personal data to contact family members and co-workers claiming to have kidnapped the owner of the phone.
-This has happened while the alleged kidnapping victim is in the movie theater, on an international flight, or when a cell phone has just been stolen.
-Memorizing important phone numbers and if robbed immediately finding a phone and letting family members know you are alright are critical to interrupting this cycle.
+Virtual kidnappings (fake telephone kidnappings) are very common.
+Memorizing important phone numbers and, if robbed, immediately finding a phone and letting family members know you are alright are important in interrupting this cycle.

 Travelers worldwide are advised to avoid packing valuables in their checked baggage.
 In Argentina, officials have publicly acknowledged the systematic theft of valuables and money from checked baggage at Buenos Aires airports.
 Travelers should exercise continued care and caution.

-Your passport is a valuable document and should be guarded.
+The U.S. Embassy has observed an increase in reports of stolen passports.
 Passports and other valuables should be locked in a hotel safe, and a photocopy of your passport should be carried for identification purposes.
-The U.S. Embassy has observed an increase in reports of stolen passports.

-VICTIMS OF CRIME: Countrywide - To report emergencies, contact the police, an ambulance, or the fire department by dialing 911 from any phone except in Cordoba, Mendoza, Iguazu, Tucuman, and Tierra del Fuego provinces, in which you need to dial 101 for emergency services.
+Countrywide - To report emergencies, contact the police, an ambulance or the fire department by dialing 911 from any phone except in Cordoba, Mendoza, Iguazu, Tucuman and Tierra del Fuego provinces in which you need to dial 101 for emergency services.

-If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate (see the Department of State’s list of embassies and consulates).
+If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the U.S. Embassy in Buenos Aires (see the Department of State’s list of embassies and consulates).
 We can: